yhchen2/TemPEST/Appendix.md

-# TemPEST
+TemPEST
+===

-Supplementary material of TemPEST: Soft TEMplate Based Personalized EDM Subject Generation Through Collaborative Summarization.
+The supplementary material of AAAI 2020 paper "TemPEST: Soft TEMplate Based Personalized EDM Subject Generation Through Collaborative Summarization".

 ## Data Distribution
 Figure below shows the distributions of click-through number frequencies on *KKday* dataset.
 We can observe that it is long-tailed.
 This poses a great challenge to the recommender model, as it needs to be powerful enough to deal with both the head users/items (sparse) and trail user/items (active).